rasmus-z/WinCopies-framework/Source/WinCopies.IO/README.md

 Description
 -----------

-Some utilities to extend the .NET framework I/O operations capabilities, such as:
+Some utilities to extend the .NET framework I/O operations capabilities, such as wrappers compatible with a unique interface:

-- Windows API Code Pack's ShellObject wrapper with advanced features,
+- Windows API Code Pack's ShellObject;
-- SevenZipSharp's ArchiveFileInfo wrapper with advanced features,
+- SevenZipSharp's ArchiveFileInfo;
+- Windows API Code Pack's PortableDevice.

 Project link
 ------------